kiranmak/draft-detnet-ocn/draft-km-detnet-for-ocn.md

 internal implementation of such networks.

 The DetNet architecture does not describe how DetNet-aware node can design DetNet sub-layers.
- But even from the view of an end-system the separation between forwarding and service sublayer functions should be maintained.
+ But even from the view of an end system the separation between forwarding and service sublayer functions should be maintained.
 This means, the DSCP should not be overloaded and DetNet-IP forwarding layer should be extended.

-## Application association to Forwarding sub-layer
+## Application association to Forwarding sub layer

 Applications should convey specific resource requirements to the DetNets they connect to.
 There are two potential options: (a) The DetNet Relay-node performs